 \section{Abstract}

 In this paper we introduce a new approach to discrete-time semi-Markov decision processes based on the sojourn time process.
-Different characterizations of discrete-time semi-Markov processes are exploited and decision processes are constructed by means of these characterizations.
-With this new approach, the agent is allowed to consider different actions depending on how much time the process has been in the current state.
-Numerical method based on $Q$-learning algorithms for finite horizon reinforcement learning and stochastic recursive relations are investigated.
-We consider a toy example in which the reward depends on the sojourn-time, according to the \textit{gambler's fallacy} and we prove that the underlying process does not generally exhibit the Markov property.
-Finally, we use this last example to carry on some numerical evaluations on the previously presented $Q$-learning algorithms and on a different method based on deep reinforcement learning.
+Different characterizations of discrete-time semi-Markov processes are exploited and decision processes are constructed by their means.
+With this new approach, the agent is allowed to consider different actions depending also on the sojourn time of the process in the current state.
+A numerical method based on $Q$-learning algorithms for finite horizon reinforcement learning and stochastic recursive relations is investigated.
+Finally, we consider two toy examples: one in which the reward depends on the sojourn-time, according to the \textit{gambler's fallacy}; the other in which the environment is semi-Markov even if the reward function does not depend on the sojourn time.
+These are used to carry on some numerical evaluations on the previously presented $Q$-learning algorithm and on a different naive method based on deep reinforcement learning.